zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Nabil says, “That’s what we get for buying a house this close to a college.”
 “That’s what we get” means that is the logical nega tive consequence of something.
 If someone says to you, “You put on twen ty pounds” – you’ve gained twenty pounds – “That’s what you get for eating all  of that chocolate,” the idea is that the logical consequence of eating all of that chocolate is that you gain weight.
 The logical consequence of moving into a ho use that is close to a college or university is that you get student parties.

 “College students,” Nabil continues, “will have keg gers and they’ll binge drink.
 It’s a rite of passage.”
 “To binge (binge) on” something  means to consume a lot of it.
 “To binge drink” would be to drink a lot of alcohol  in a short amount of time.
 “To binge watch” would be to watch a lot of television in a short amount of time.
-That expression “to binge watch” has become popular in t he last few years to refer to people who like to watch all of the episodes of a c ertain television series in a short amount of time, say over a single weekend.
+That expression “to binge watch” has become popular in the last few years to refer to people who like to watch all of the episodes of a c ertain television series in a short amount of time, say over a single weekend.

 “Rite (rite) of passage (passage)” refers to an eve nt or an activity that marks or indicates your movement or transition from one stag e to another.
 A rite of passage would be something that everyone goes throu gh at a certain age that indicates that they are growing older or that they are changing.
 Nabil is saying that having keggers is a rite of passage for colleg e students; it’s something that all college students do.
 Danielle says, however, “I t’s dangerous to their health and a menace to the neighborhood, and I’m going to do something about it.”